Veterans' Employment and Training Service (VETS), Labor.

 III.
 Current Actions

-This notice requests an extension, with non-substantive updates and modification, of the current Office of Management and Budget approval of the paperwork requirements for VETS-1010 Form.
+This notice requests an extension of the current Office of Management and Budget approval of the paperwork requirements for VETS-1010 Form.

 Type of Review: Extension.